 George Mason offers lower tuition rates for individuals domiciled in Virginia.
 For more detailed information about domicile, please go to registrar.gmu.edu/students/domicile.

-Follow up with your home registrar to make sure that your transcript has been sent out with your final grades and that your letter of good standing has also been sent to Mason.
-The Mason Admissions Office will notify you by email when your application is complete.
+Follow up with your home registrar to make sure that your transcript has been sent out with your final grades and that your letter of good standing has also been sent to Scalia Law.
+The Admissions Office will notify you by email when your application is complete.